CompImg/LST-AI/baselines/README.md

 e.g. /mnt/Drive4/julian/nnunet_paths/nnUNet_raw_data_base/nnUNet_raw_data

+### Starting the training

+nn-unet provides different options for training: [2d, 3d_lowres, 3d_fullres, 3d_cascade].
+Prepare the training by running the following command:

+`nnUNet_plan_and_preprocess -t 501 -tl 32 -tf 32 --verify_dataset_integrity`, and specify the number of workers via `-tl` and `-tf`.

+In this case, we use 2d and 3d_fullres options, which need to be independently trained for all (5) folds.

+`
+CUDA_VISIBLE_DEVICES=6 nnUNet_train 3d_fullres nnUnetTrainV2 501 3 --npz
+`

+Here 501 corresponds to the task id you assigned during the train/test set generation, and 3 to the fold id (run the same instructions for all folds in [0,1,2,3,4]).

+### Resuming the training after N (50, 100, ...) epochs

+As nn-unet takes a while to train, it's very practical that nnunet automatically saves checkpoints every 50 epochs.
+To continue training, simply add the `-c` option.
+E.g.

+`CUDA_VISIBLE_DEVICES=6 nnUNet_train 3d_fullres nnUnetTrainV2 501 3 --npz -c`

+### Choosing the best model

+Run `nnUNet_find_best_configuration` to identify the best model based on five-fold cross validation.
+However, this also requires you having trained all five folds!
+You can also disable ensembling via `--disable_ensembling`.

+### Inference

 Now, we can finally run inference on the testset - we trained a 3d_fullres, so please use this model as input model:

 ```